Sam-Amps/learning-diary/README.md

 ## 20/10/2022

 Today I learned how to create a new repo on GitHub.
+Also attended a FAC info session.
+It was great!

 ## 21/10/2022